 Information we collect includes:

 We use this information to tailor our service to better meet your needs.
 This may also include health conditions that we may have to factor in to carry out adaptations to the property.

-We do ask to see photo ID and proof of income at the viewing stage.
-This is to verify your identity and to ensure the property is affordable for you.
+We do ask to see proof of income at the viewing stage.
+This is to verify the property is affordable for you.
 We do not take copies of these documents.